seamusdemora/PiFormulae/RPi4bSleep.md

 For those considering the RPi 4B for a role in an *off-grid* project, a *mobile* application, or anyone else who needs to power the RPi 4B from a battery for more than a few minutes, this recipe may be of interest.
 Or, perhaps, anyone who simply doesn't wish to see [energy wasted](https://en.wikipedia.org/wiki/Conservation_of_energy) - that is to say converted to heat, without anything useful being accomplished in the expenditure.

 Unfortunately, no RPi has yet been been designed or produced with a [*"sleep mode"*](https://en.wikipedia.org/wiki/Sleep_mode).
-Worse still, no RPi has been designed or built that complies with the  [*"One Watt Initiative"*](https://en.wikipedia.org/wiki/One_Watt_Initiative) - which has actually been the *one-half watt initiative* since 2013!
+And no RPi has been produced that complies with the  [*"One Watt Initiative"*](https://en.wikipedia.org/wiki/One_Watt_Initiative) - which has actually been the *one-half watt initiative* since 2013!
 Perhaps the folk pimping Pis in the name of charitable education in Cambridge, UK are ignorant of the *"One Watt Initiative"*?
-With well [over 30 million RPi units manufactured and sold](https://en.wikipedia.org/wiki/Raspberry_Pi#Sales) to date, and volumes now in the range of 10 million units per year, an outsider can only wonder why this is steadfastly ignored.
-It's been opined by supplicants that the RPi does not incorporate energy saving features because they would add to the cost...
-I'll let the readers think on that one.
-For now, it's time to end the rant, and get on with the subject at hand.
+With well [over 30 million RPi units manufactured and sold](https://en.wikipedia.org/wiki/Raspberry_Pi#Sales) to date, and volumes now in the range of 10 million units per year, an outsider may wonder why this has been ignored.
+It's been opined by some that the RPi does not incorporate energy saving features because they would add to the cost...?!
+Think on that one for a moment, but it's time to end the rant, and get on with the subject at hand.